What is the Phillips Curve?

 In 1958, Alban William Housego Phillips, a New-Zealand born British economist, published an article titled “The Relationship between Unemployment and the Rate of Change of Money Wages in the United Kingdom, 1861-1957” in the British Academic Journal, Economica.
 In the article, A.W.
 Phillips showed a negative correlation between the rate of unemployment and the rate of inflation – the years with high unemployment showed low inflation and the years with low unemployment experienced high inflation.

 In 1960, American economists Paul Samuelson and Robert Solow published an article titled “Analytics of Anti-Inflation Policy” in the American Economic Review (AER).
-The article showed a negative correlation between inflation and unemployment in the United States.
+This article, too, reported a negative correlation between inflation and unemployment in the United States.
 Subsequently, researchers from other countries also found that Phillips’ discovery extended beyond the economy of the United Kingdom.
 Samuelson and Solow named the relation after A.W.
 Phillips.
-In 2001, George Akerlof in his Nobel Prize acceptance speech said, “Probably the single most important macroeconomic relationship is the Phillips Curve.”
+In 2001, George Akerlof, in his Nobel Prize acceptance speech, said, “Probably the single most important macroeconomic relationship is the Phillips Curve.”

 Importance of the Phillips Curve